My health journey so far...

 In my twenties I became very ill and was never the same again.
 It started with my throat.
 It closed up and I had to go to the emergency room.
 It still comes on every year, but now I know how to handle it.
 About two years later I looked like someone shoved a pump up my butt and filled me with air.
 I was so inflamed.
 I went to see my doctor who had no idea what to do with me.
 He ordered tests like barium test, ultrasound (stomach), blood tests…no conclusive results.

 I went to a GI doc…the unhealthy-looking doc in front of me said “Maybe you should go on that meat diet thing (Atkins)”.
 He then ordered a thyroid test.
-My result TSH was 365 (normal range is .4 to 4).
+My result TSH was 365 (optimal range is 1 to 2).
 A-Ha!

 I then started to see an endocrinologist who put me on Synthroid and worked with him for a while to keep tweaking the dosage.
 He told me my chances for a miscarriage were high which was so upsetting because I was ready to get pregnant.
 By this time, I had started to clean up my terrible diet.
 I no longer drank soda and was introducing more vegetable into my diet, I felt like I was eating pretty good.
-Of course, the only person who mentioned anything about diet to me was the fat guy who told me to just eat meat since vegetables bloated me (no one ever tried to figure out WHY they bloated me).
+Of course, the only person who mentioned anything about diet to me was the big doc who told me to just eat meat since vegetables bloated me (no one ever tried to figure out WHY they bloated me and I’m pretty sure I was so bloated from them because I ate at the salad bar all the time which spray preservatives.
+It still bloats me like crazy if I eat a salad bar, even Whole Foods).
 And of course, if I did follow his recommendation it would have been a disaster.
 I had no hydrochloric acid which is needed to digest meat.

 About a year later I gave birth to Jake on 9/11/2000.
 Twenty-two months later I had Sean on 7/30/2002.
 I continued to feel sick.
 My second pregnancy was really tough.
 Extreme nausea the entire pregnancy, extreme fatigue.
 At this point I had cleaned up my diet a lot and had been doing a ton of research on health.
 A friend gave me the book “Super Baby Food” by Ruth Yarn when I had Jake.
 The book inspired me to feed the kids whole foods.
 Parents would look at me like I was nuts when I took out a banana or avocado and mashed it.